CoderPrans/PomodoroGoalTracker/README.md

 # PomodoroGoalTracker
-A productive app that integrates the concept of pomodoro timers with Google Calendar.
+A productivity app that integrates the concept of pomodoro timers with Google Calendar.